The Weight of Waiting

 For he that is not against us is on our part.— Mark 9:40, KJV

-You are not defined by your current employment status, but by whose you are.
-Rest in the promise that God will save you from the hands of those who hate your peace and provide for your needs.
-Lift your head, keep serving, and believe that your season of waiting will yield a harvest of grace.
-Walk in faith, knowing He is your Provider.
+Rest in the assurance that God will save you from the hands of those who hate your peace and will abundantly provide for your physical and spiritual needs.
+Lift your head, keep serving, and believe that your season of waiting will yield a rich harvest of grace.
+Walk in faith, knowing He is your Provider, your Shield, and your exceeding great Reward.